 FormLyophilized:Reconstitute with 1ml of distilled water and add preservative if required.

-- Storage instructionsStore at +4°C short term (1-2 weeks).
-Aliquot and store at -20°C long term.
-Avoid repeated freeze / thaw cycles.
+Storage instructionsShipped at 4°C. Store at +4°C short term (1-2 weeks).
+Upon delivery aliquot.
+Store at -20°C long term.

 Concentration information loading...

 PurityImmunogen affinity purified

 Purification notesPooled antisera are passed over DEAE-cellulose to produce an IgG enriched fraction.
 Antibodies specific to type I and type III pig collagen are then immobilised by affinity chromatography and eluted with an acidic buffer.
 The final purification steps are neutralisation, dialysis and lyophilisation.